DerekSave/CombinationsLotus/README.md

 # CombinationsLottery

-This code, generates every single combination of the lottery
+This code, generates every single posible combination of the lottery